What is Financial Disclosure in Divorce?

 Can I refuse financial disclosure?

-While it is technically possible to refuse to voluntarily disclosure details of your financial assets, the court can order you to provide the information anyway.
-If you ignore the court order you can be fined or face tougher penalties.
+Refusing disclosure may result in proceeding with a divorce without a financial order, but this is not advisable as it leaves future financial claims unresolved.
+While it is technically possible to refuse to voluntarily disclose details of your financial assets, the court can order you to provide the information anyway.
+If you ignore the court order, you can be fined or face tougher penalties.

 If either spouse refuses financial disclosure it is likely to prolong divorce proceedings which will increase legal costs of both parties and the court may assume that by refusing to comply you are likely to be hiding assets.
 This could lead to an unfavourable settlement for the party that refuses.